pantheon-systems/pantheon-content-publisher-drupal/README.md

 # Pantheon Content Publisher for Drupal

-Pantheon content publisher module allows you to publish content created in Google Docs to your Drupal website.
+Pantheon content publisher module allows you to integrate content created in Google Docs to your Drupal website.

 ## Requirements
 - A Google Workspace Account.